camsaul/toucan2/docs/differences.md

 which uses `with-open` under the hood, or `clojure.java.jdbc/get-connection` in combination with `with-open`.
 Toucan 2 connectables handle their own lifecycle in their implementations of `do-with-connection` so you should not be using `with-open` yourself.

+## No need to flush hydration key caches